j-mnr/gophergo.dev/content/basics/09-slice.md

 	}
 }

-// SliceSlices shows us why a slice is called a slice and that's because we can
+// ReasonForName shows us why a slice is called a slice and that's because we can
 // take slices (pieces) of a slice depending on our needs using the `:` slice
 // operator.
-func SliceSlices() {
+func ReasonForName() {
 	var slice = []string{"zero", "one", "two", "three", "four", "five"}
 	fmt.Printf("sliceUpToThirdIndex: %v\nlength: %d capacity: %d\n",
 		slice,